3dmeshviewer/stepfileviewer/README.md

 ## AP 203/214 Samples

- The STEP protocols AP203 and AP214 are the mostly used ones in the domain of 3D CAD
+ The STEP protocols AP203 and AP214 are the mostly used ones in the domain of 3D CAD :

- **AP203** - Configuration Control Design - applies to Mechanical CAD in general, **AP214** - Core Data for Automotive Mechanical Design Process - is more focused on Automotive Industry.
+ **AP203** - Configuration Control Design - applies to Mechanical CAD in general **AP214** - Core Data for Automotive Mechanical Design Process - is more focused on Automotive Industry

 Requirements :